Weighted vs Unweighted GPA

 Which GPA matters more?

-That depends on the school or program reviewing the record.
-Many consider both.
+That depends on the school, scholarship, or program reviewing the record.
+Many readers consider both, plus the transcript itself.

 Can two students with the same unweighted GPA look different academically?

 Yes.
-Their course rigor may be very different.
+Their course rigor may be very different, and that difference can matter a lot in context.

 Does weighted GPA always mean a student is stronger?

 Not automatically.
-Context, scale, and transcript details still matter.
+Context, scale, course mix, and school policy all matter.

 Difference from Nearby Tools

 Use the GPA Calculator to estimate both weighted and unweighted outcomes on a planned course list.
-Use How to Calculate GPA Step by Step for the base weighted-average method.
+Use How to Calculate GPA Step by Step for the weighted-average method underneath GPA math.
 Use the Scientific Calculator only if you are building a custom GPA expression by hand.
+This article is about interpretation, not just arithmetic.

 Study Advice

 Whenever you discuss GPA, label the number clearly: weighted or unweighted.
-That one habit prevents a lot of confusion.
-It also helps to check your school handbook before assuming how honors or AP classes are treated.
-Policies differ more than students often expect.
+That single habit prevents a large amount of confusion.
+It also helps to check your school handbook before assuming how AP, IB, honors, or dual-enrollment classes are treated.
+Policies differ more than students expect.